MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 Finish the addTicket method in TicketStore.
 This method should write a new row to the database for the new Ticket.

 Even though this method will only be used for adding new, open tickets, you should write this method so that it would work to add a new resolved ticket to the database.

 The new Ticket may have data that violates the database constraints and cause a SQLException to be thrown.
 Let this exception be thrown from the method.
-Code in TicketController checks for this exception.
+Code in TicketController and the tests check for SQLException.

 When the new ticket has been added, SQLite generates an ID number - the id column - for the new ticket.
 You need to update your Ticket object - the argument to the addTicket method using its `setTicketID` method to store the new ID.